krikzz/EDN8-PRO/EDN8/syscore/readme.txt

 Alternate FDS bios can be stored in this folder.
-System will look disksys.rom file and will use it for FDS if exists.
+System will look for disksys.rom file and will use it for FDS if exists.